mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 contexts.
 If a service wanted to disingenuously bolster its user count, it could do this, which might explain why I have had six Google+ accounts.

 [^email-table]: Generally due to laziness or poor planning.
-It is really easy to just make a `users` table with an `email` column, and slap a unique index on that column.
-Transitioning to a seperate `emails` table joined to users is more of a headache than it seems like it should be.
+It's easy to just make a `users` table with an `email` column, and slap a unique index on that column.
+Transitioning to a separate `emails` table joined to users is a headache, but often a necessary one.

 For web-apps, this is often dismissed by service companies as a mere nuisance -- changing contexts means logging out from one account and